 The Group's investment policies and practices incorporate the principle of 'Prudent Person'.
-Accordingly, the relevant Boards require that the investment manager appointed to manage the investment portfolio only invests in assets and financial instruments whose risks the Group can properly identify, measure, monitor, manage, control and report, and appropriately take into account in the assessment of its overall solvency needs performed as part of the ORSA.
+This stipulates that the Group may only invest in assets and instruments whose risks it can properly identify, measure, monitor, manage, control and report and appropriately take into account in the assessment of its overall solvency needs.

-The Group uses asset liability matching and currently invests shareholder assets in low risk investments such as government bonds.
-There are exposure limits for individual counterparties and a Group Investment and Market Risk
+The Group uses ALM and invests shareholder assets in low risk investments such as government bonds.
+There are exposure limits for individual counterparties and a Group Investment and Market Risk Policy.